chaya2z/DeviceManager/README.md

 Default scale-bar value: min 50, max 500.
 If you want to change them, please configure the following parts.

 **warning:**
-setting value of `to` at 0, your screen is pitch-dark.
+setting value of `from_` at 0, your screen is pitch-dark.

 `gui_window.py`